Parkinson’s disease and similar disorders can be life-changing — but you’re not alone

 Parkinson's disease is diagnosed with a physical exam.
 Imaging studies such as magnetic resonance imaging (MRI) or DaTscan, are used to help support the diagnosis.

 After a diagnosis, our highly specialized team will offer you personalized care and support.
 Our goal is to help you and your family live life as fully as possible.
-If you believe you have experienced symptoms of Parkinson’s disease or another movement disorder, contact the dedicated team at Novant Health for specialized care.
+If you believe you have experienced symptoms of Parkinson’s disease or another movement disorder, make an appointment below for specialized care.